scaldi/scaldi-website/learn.md

 }
 {% endhighlight %}

-Hre is the list of some of the traits that you can mix-in in your own `Injector` implementations:
+Here is the list of some of the traits that you can mix-in in your own `Injector` implementations:

 * `MutableInjectorUser` - contains implicit reference to `injector` - the final injector composition which is used by `inject`.
   Injector aggregation will set it during the initialization phase